Skip to main content

 Common Pitfalls

-• Forgetting relationships: Queries that ignore JOINs can return duplicate rows or miss needed context.
+• Forgetting relationships: Queries that ignore joins can return duplicate rows or miss needed context.

 • Relying on SELECT *: Fetch only the columns you need to avoid surprises when schemas evolve.